skip to content

 This type of review is primarily for arrests on weekends or in remote areas where a court is not readily available.

-The police officer must contact a magistrate as soon as possible after the application is received, or if the original police officer is not available, contact another police officer of or above the rank of sergeant or the responsible officer of the station [s 15(5)].
+The police officer must contact a magistrate as soon as possible after the application is received.
+If the original police officer is not available, another police officer of or above the rank of sergeant or the responsible officer of the station must contact a magistrate [s 15(5)].

 When telephone review applications are not available